The Centre for Evidence Based Healthcare

 We are a vibrant, growing Centre made up of experienced academic researchers, information scientists and clinical practitioners, all specialising in evidence synthesis.

-Together, we publish systematic reviews using a variety of methodologies, registered through the Joanna Briggs Institute (JBI) and Cochrane Collaboration, with the aim of improving healthcare practices for the benefit of patients and practitioners all over the world.
+Together, we publish systematic reviews using a variety of methodologies, registered through the JBI and Cochrane Collaboration, with the aim of improving healthcare practices for the benefit of patients and practitioners all over the world.

 Our Centre has three main areas of activity: